-The conservation element of the MBTG project has finally been completed.
+The preservation element of the MBTG project has finally been completed.

 During the Great War, it became the practice at CCB to memorialise the death of an ‘old boy’ by placing their photograph in a glass-fronted frame in a recess in the wooden paneling of the College’s Central Hall (hence the Men Behind the Glass name).
 These original images were removed last year (2017) and sent to the Public Record Office for Northern Ireland (PRONI) for permanent conservation as many had become faded and damaged by time, some in danger of being lost forever.